Lung Health Research Team

 Dr. Kholdani specializes in Pulmonary and Critical Care Medicine, is the Director of the Pulmonary Hypertension Center at BIDMC and an Instructor in Medicine at Harvard Medical School.
 His areas of clinical focus are the diagnosis and treatment of pulmonary hypertension and pulmonary thromboembolic diseases.
 His academic interests include establishing quality metrics in the care of patients with pulmonary arterial hypertension.

-Dr. Levy is an attending physician in the Division of Pulmonary, Critical Care, and Sleep Medicine at BIDMC, the Medical Director of the BIDMC Pulmonary Function Laboratory, and an Instructor in Medicine at Harvard Medical School.
-He sees pulmonary patients in the outpatient setting and also provides inpatient critical care and pulmonary care.
-His academic interests include sarcoidosis and the role of pulmonary function testing in non-pulmonary diseases such as amyotrophic lateral sclerosis (ALS).
+Dr. Levy is an attending physician in the Division of Pulmonary, Critical Care, and Sleep Medicine at BIDMC, the Medical Director of the BIDMC Pulmonary Function Laboratory.
+He sees pulmonary patients with a variety of pulmonary conditions in the outpatient setting and provides inpatient critical care and pulmonary services.
+His academic interests include sarcoidosis and other forms of interstitial lung disease, novel approaches to pulmonary function testing in non-pulmonary diseases such as amyotrophic lateral sclerosis (ALS), and improving equity and eliminating racial disparities in pulmonary function testing.

 Post-Doctoral Fellows/Trainees

-Dr. Saeed is a medical graduate of King Edward Medical University in Pakistan.
-He currently works as a post-doctoral research fellow at ILH with the plan to apply into internal medicine residency for the year 2023.
+Dr. Morejón is a medical graduate of Universidad San Francisco de Quito in Quito, Ecuador.
+He currently works as a post-doctoral research fellow at ILH with the plan to apply to internal medicine residency programs for the year 2024 then ultimately apply to a Pulmonary & Critical Care fellowship.
 At ILH, he is primarily working on the APECS trial conducting participant visits, collecting specimens, recruiting participants as well as collaborating with partner institutions and research sites.
-Simultaneously, he is working on a publication of the official protocol for the APECS trial.
-In his free time, he loves to follow sports and play chess.
+Dr. Morejón was integral to translating the APECS protocol into Spanish.
+He recently published his first ILH paper on clinical medicine and climate change and he continues to further work on APECS trial projects.
+In his free time, he loves running, playing tennis, pickleball, and enjoys exploring the Boston area.

 Research Associates

-Cailey Denoncourt joined the Institute for Lung Health in the spring of 2022 as a clinical research assistant on the Air Purification for Eosinophilic COPD Study (APECS).
+Cailey joined the Institute for Lung Health in the spring of 2022 as a clinical research assistant on the Air Purification for Eosinophilic COPD Study (APECS).
 She recently graduated from Northeastern University with a Bachelor’s of Science in Bioengineering and Biochemistry.
 When not driving to home visits or assembling air samplers, she loves running, hiking, cycling, or anything in the outdoors.

 Research Students

-Alexandra Purcell joined the Institute for Lung Health in February 2022.
+Alexandra joined the Institute for Lung Health in February 2022.
 In her role as a research assistant, she works on recruitment and data collection for the Air Purification for Eosinophilic COPD Study.
 She is currently a junior at Harvard College concentrating in Environmental Science and Public Policy with a specialty field in public health.
 In the future, she plans on applying to medical school and pursuing a career related to environmental health and health policy.
 Outside of school and work, Alexandra enjoys hiking, playing sports, reading, and baking.

 Alumni